bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 :::info
 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::
-*

 This pages explains how to configure your Bonita BPM Platform system to use SAML to provide single sign-on (SSO).
 It assumes you already have a working SAML service.
 All Bonita BPM users must be registered in SAML.

 This information applies to a Bonita BPM platform deployed from a bundle, not to the Engine launched from Bonita BPM Studio.

 SAML configuration is at tenant level.
-Each tenant can use a different authentication method (over SAML or not)
+Each tenant can use a different authentication method (over SAML or not).

 ## SAML overview for Bonita BPM